Your browser is not supported for this experience.

 United Airlines filed two new international routes from Denver International Airport, with the carrier adding flights to Mexico City and Punta Cana, Dominican Republic, both operated by the Boeing 737 MAX 8.
 On Oct.
 26, 2025, the flights began operating daily.
 This marked a return of United Airlines’ Denver -- Mexico City route after a several-year break.

 April 2025 also saw the first-ever flight into Denver by the Airbus A380 plane, operated by Lufthansa Airlines between Denver and Munich.
-With a whopping 509 seats – a capacity increase of nearly 75% over the previous plane – the flight will operate daily between April 30 – Sept.
-30, greatly increasing the city’s ability to host overseas guests.
+With a whopping 509 seats – a capacity increase of nearly 75% over the previous plane – the flight operated daily between April 30 – Oct.
+24, 2025.
+In October 2025, Lufthansa announced that the aircraft will return to the Mile High City with flights beginning June 9, 2026.

 With 9,750 average daily active bus stops, RTD maintains the largest fleet of electric buses in the nation (26) to service 16th Street.